Budibase/website/content/blog/ai-agents/generative-ai-vs-agentic-ai.md

 Additionally, generative AI tools in and of themselves lack many of the capabilities that agentic systems can offer.
 After all, agentic systems are largely built around generative models, with extra componentry to enable them the ability to act autonomously.

 So, a non-agentic generative AI system will lack the ability to make decisions independently of humans.
 Unlike agentic systems, they’ll largely follow more fixed logic, which can limit their usability in more complex situations.

+You might also like our guide to [enterprise chatbots](https://budibase.com/blog/ai-agents/enterprise-chatbots/).

 ### Agentic AI